Shop ‘Puna bonnieae inermis’ Care & Growing Guide | Planet Desert

 In colder zones, it should be brought indoors or protected from frost with coverings or by placing it in a greenhouse.

-Like most cacti, this species prefers deep but infrequent watering.
+Like most cacti, opens in a new tab, this species prefers deep but infrequent watering.
 Water only when the soil is completely dry, typically every 2-3 weeks in the growing season and once a month or less in winter.
-Use a well-drained specialized cactus soil mix
+Use a well-drained specialized cactus soil mix, opens in a new tab

 A low-nitrogen cactus fertilizer (such as 5-10-5) can be applied once a year during the active growing season.